Michael A Rizzotti

 We have already outlined the three principles of the religious experience in terms of the sacred, the profane, and the wholly other.
 At this point, we will parallel their definitions in analogy to the Trinity.

-It is practically impossible to talk about the sacred without referring to the profane, since the identity of the first depends on its opposition to the second.
+It is practically impossible to talk about the sacred without referring to the profane, since the identity of the first depends on its dynamic opposition/relation to the second.

 sacred vs profane